 That is not part of our standard qualifications.
 They may walk you through a short meditation to clear your mind, and to my knowledge, there are not any religions against that (and believe me, I have studied them, it is fascinating to me).

-If yoga is something you have ever been interested in trying, I do hope with all that is in me, that I might have helped clear up a few things on the subject.
+If yoga is something you have ever been interested in trying, I do hope with all that is in me, that I might have helped clear up

 I am a true believer in the benefits of it.
 As a teacher I have seen so many come through injuries and health conditions and be stronger than they were before, myself included!